-Eat the Vitamins, Kids: The Parental Approach
+Eat the Vitamins, Kids: A Guide to Kids Vitamins

 This is part two of a two-part series.
 Read the first post on nutrient deficiencies in kids’ diets.